sdnfv/onvm-tutorial/README.md

 **Keep your bridge NF running until we have the full chain of 8 servers working.
 (Cross your fingers this will work)**

+## Help!?
+Troubleshooting Guide
+Check the following:
+  - Are you running the NF manager?
+It should print stats every few seconds if it is working correctly
+  - Does the manager fail to start with an error about huge pages?
+Be sure you don't have an old version of the manager running: `killall onvm_mgr` Try running `rm -rf /mnt/huge/rte*` to clean out the old huge pages.
+  - Is performance terrible?
+Make sure you aren't using the same core for two NFs or for both the manager and an NF.
+The core IDs in the lists should be unique and all from the same socket.
+Run `$ONVM/scripts/corehelper.py -c` to see a list of core IDs and their mapping to sockets.